Chronovyan/4everCode/CODE_OF_CONDUCT.md

-# Forever Code of Conduct
+# 4ever Code of Conduct

 ## Table of Contents